rumkin/cha-cha-chat/readme.md

 ## Cryptography

 This chat use ECDH (Diffie-Hellman) algorythm to safely exchange encryption keys using central server.
-Chat uses ChaCha20 algorithm to encript message content.
+Chat uses ChaCha20 algorythm to encrypt message content.
 ChaCha20 is [recommended by Google](https://tools.ietf.org/html/draft-ietf-tls-chacha20-poly1305-04) as TLS protocol.

 ## Example